Barry Shollenberger: Coaching career

 At Brewster Technical High School in 1965, Shollenberger worked for their baseball team as an assistant coach.
 The following year, Shollenberger began coaching the baseball team at Brewster.
 In 1967, he won the Tampa Bay Conference Baseball Tournament with Brewster.
 In additional coaching positions, Shollenberger was in charge of the backfield for the football team and led a basketball team during the 1960s.

 In 1969, Brewster Tech was succeeded by Tampa Bay Vocational-Technical School.
 With Tampa Bay Tech's football team, Shollenberger was in charge of the defensive team and worked as an assistant coach by the end of 1970.
 That year, he was chosen to become their football coach.
 By 1971, he had become their baseball coach.
 The following year, his football team were one of the winners of the Tampa Bay Conference.
 In June 1973, Shollenberger ended his coaching positions with Tampa Bay Tech.

 In 1974, Shollenberger went to the University of Alabama to become an assistant baseball coach.
 He stayed as assistant coach until 1976 when he resumed his head coach career with the Middle Georgia Junior College baseball team.
 After the 1976 season, Shollenberger obtained a head baseball coach position with Western Kentucky University in 1977 and stayed as their head coach until 1979.
-With the Western Kentucky Hilltoppers baseball team, Shollenberger had 77 wins, 64 losses and 3 ties.
+With the Western Kentucky Hilltoppers baseball team, Shollenberger reached the final of the 1978 playoffs held by the Ohio Valley Conference.
+He had 77 wins, 64 losses and 3 ties with Western Kentucky.

 Shollenberger joined the Alabama Crimson Tide baseball team as their baseball coach in June 1979.
 He made his debut as Alabama's coach in February 1980.
 With Alabama, Shollenberger and his team won the 1983 Southeastern Conference baseball tournament.
 That year, Shollenberger's players appeared in the championship game of the 1983 College World Series.
 Shollenberger remained with Alabama until he left the team in 1994.
 Before leaving the team, Shollenberger had an overall record of 487 wins, 334 losses and 1 tie.

 Awards

 While with the Hawks, Shollenberger received the Midwest League Top MLB Prospect Award in 1962.
+In 1978, he was the Coach of the Year for the Ohio Valley Conference while at Western Kentucky.
 With Alabama, Shollenberger was the 1983 Southeastern Conference Baseball Coach of the Year.
 That year, he was the Baseball America College Coach of the Year.
 He also became part of a hall of fame for Moravian.